svewap/nnrestapi/Documentation/Introduction/Index.rst

 ~~~~~~~

 Most "frontenders" coming from jQuery or the classic HTML-pages will now think: Simple.
 I would just
-use different URLs - one for reading the data, one for writing it.
+use different URLs: One for reading the data, one for writing it.
 Or they would use URL-parameters
 like ``?action=update`` to make a difference between the two requests.

 I bet, up until now, you have probably only worked with GET- or POST-requests.